 sudo nginx -t && sudo systemctl reload nginx

-sudo ufw allow 'Nginx Full'The proxy_buffering off line is the one most tutorials miss.
-With buffering on, nginx waits for the entire upstream response before forwarding to the client — kills streaming responses from OpenAI and any SSE endpoint.
+sudo ufw allow 'Nginx Full'Two lines most tutorials miss. proxy_buffering off: with buffering on, nginx waits for the entire upstream response before forwarding to the client — kills streaming responses from OpenAI and any SSE endpoint. proxy_set_header Upgrade / Connection "upgrade": without these, WebSocket connections fail silently — the HTTP upgrade handshake never completes and the client gets a 400 or hangs.

 SSL with Let’s Encrypt and Certbot